jasonbkiefer/cc-commands-jbk/review-feature.md

-# Command: review
+# Command: feature-review

 Thoroughly research and analyze an issue or feature request, then propose a solution without implementing code.

 ## Usage
-/review <issue-description>
+/feature-review <issue-description>

 ## Example
-/review The live chat system is disconnecting after 5 minutes of inactivity
+/feature-review The live chat system is disconnecting after 5 minutes of inactivity

 ## Implementation